Satharva2004/atharva-ai-cli/README.md

 > **The most interactive, AI-powered resume CLI in the universe!** 🚀

-Meet AI-ATHARVA: The sarcastic AI that's programmed with one mission - convince you that Atharva Sawant is your next star hire for Summer 2025 internships!
+Meet AI-ATHARVA: The sarcastic AI that's programmed with one mission - convince you that Atharva Sawant is your next star hire!

 ## ✨ Features